anmol098/waka-readme-stats/README.md

 CSS          2 repos        █░░░░░░░░░░░░░░░░░░░░░░░░   6.25%

 ```

+`SHOW_SHORT_INFO`  flag can be set to `False` to hide the short fun fact info of user
+>This section requires personal access token with user permission otherwise data shown will be incorrect here

+**🐱 My GitHub Data**

+> 🏆 433 Contributions in year 2020
+ >
+> 📦 Used 292.3 kB in GitHub's Storage
+ >
+> 💼 Opted to Hire
+ >
+> 📜 25 Public Repository
+ >
+> 🔑 15 Owned Private Repository

 `SHOW_LOC_CHART`  flag can be set to `False` to hide the Lines of code written in different quarters of different year